sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 >
 >Subdomain delegation from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.

-If you have any question regarding subdomain delegation methods, reach out to Adobe Deliverability team, or eventually contact Customer Care to request Deliverability consulting.

 ## Full subdomain delegation {#full-subdomain-delegation}

 Control Panel allows you to fully delegate a subdomain to Adobe Campaign.
 To do this, follow the steps below.